plhosk/book-trader/README.md

 - **Server**: Node/Express, Mongoose

 ### Technical Discussion
 - This project was an exercise to teach myself how to develop a full stack web app.
-Rather than use create-react-app or another boilerplate, I wanted to do everything from the ground up.
+Rather than use create-react-app or another boilerplate, I wanted to do everything from the ground up with some of the latest technologies.
 I've tried to make the code as well-structured and readable as possible and follow best practices but there are bound to be some messy areas.
 - The client is a Single Page App written with React, Redux and Redux-Saga.
 React Router is used to vary the displayed content depending on URL path.
 - The Node/Express server provides basic authentication, hot-reloading and a REST API to serve and update information on a remote MongoDB database.
 - The project is configured with Webpack, hot-reloading, babel, yarn and ESLint for ease of development.